 Lost Wages:

-If the victim is medically unable to work due to crime related injuries, the board may approve up to 6 consecutive weeks of lost wages.
+If the victim is unable to work due to crime related injuries, the board may approve up to 6 consecutive weeks of lost wages.

 Wages will be paid at 80% of gross earnings.